PurdueECE264/2019FallProblems/Part1/HW04File/README.md

 Learning Goals
 ==============

-This assignment asks you to write a program that uses *selection sort* to sort an array of integers in the ascending order.
+This assignment asks you to write a program that reads characters from a file.

 You will learn to
 * Read characters from file